KARWorkshop/KAR-Gecko-ASM/CT_Events/README.md

 - Statdium Predication At Start || statdium preduction always occures at the start of the match

-- Fog || handles various codes for fog event chance
+- Fog || handles various codes for fog event chance and properties

+- Disable Chance To Not Have A Event || disables the chance to NOT have a event, so we will always have a event when the time between event timer ticks to 0

+- All Events Are Foggy || all events get a nice cloaking of fog

+- All Patch Dropppers || tells certain events to spawn with All Patches